iden3/claim-schema-vocab/core/vocab/displayMethod.md

 # Iden3BasicDisplayMethodV1

-Represents the basic display type of verifiable credential if this type is used wallet can draw a credential front card according to the information provided file linked in id attribute of the displayType object
+The basic display method of verifiable credential that is used to draw a front card of the credential in the wallet.

 # displayMethod

-Display method of verifiable credential that is used to draw a front card of the credential.
+Represents the display method of verifiable credential.
+If this attribute exists in credential wallet can draw a credential according to the information provided in the source of `id` attribute of the `displayMethod` object.